Origin-destination analysis looks at how traffic flows between different areas. Each area can be both an origin and a destination.

-The analysis for the first day is shown in the first matrix, the analysis for the second in the second, and the third matrix shows the difference.
+When analyzing two periods (you can do so by clicking on 2 PERIODS), the analysis for the first day is shown in the first matrix, the analysis for the second in the second, and the third matrix shows the difference.

 Let’s look in more detail what the origin-destination analysis can teach us.
 For this, let’s focus on the two areas we have been working with: Our own created